The Ultimate Warrior: Various feuds (1991–1992)

 The next chapter of Warrior's career was an encounter with The Undertaker, after Undertaker and his manager, Paul Bearer, locked Warrior in a coffin on the set of Bearer's Funeral Parlor.
 WWF officials worked feverishly to break the casket open, finally revealing Warrior's seemingly lifeless body, and the torn fabric inside of the coffin indicating Warrior's desperate struggle to get out.
 Warrior was finally revived by the officials performing CPR.
 (It was later revealed in a 2010 interview with Bearer that, in preparation for the segment, he and his team had to remove the airtight rubber seal or "gasket" from around the coffin's lid and drill air holes in said lid to allow for breathable space, so that Warrior would not suffocate because "he had enough brain damage as it was, and we wouldn't want to give him any more", implying that Warrior had been faking his own death the whole time.)
 This led to Jake "The Snake" Roberts offering to give Warrior "the knowledge of the dark side" in order to prepare Warrior to take his revenge on the Undertaker.
 This involved Roberts giving Warrior three "tests" shown on WWF television in consecutive weeks.
-For the first test, Roberts locked Warrior inside of a coffin for a second time.
+For the first test, Roberts locked Warrior once again inside the same coffin as previously.

 For the second test, Warrior was "buried alive" by Roberts.
 For the third test, the Warrior entered a room full of snakes, to find "the answer" in a chest in the middle of the room.
 Waiting inside the chest was a spitting cobra which bit Warrior in the face.
 As Warrior, weakened from the effects of the cobra's strike, Roberts made a heel turn and was joined by the Undertaker and Paul Bearer, revealing the three were working together all along.
 Roberts then uttered, "Never trust a snake."
 The stage was now set for a feud between the Warrior and Roberts.
 The feud never took place, as Warrior was involved in an alleged pay dispute with WWF owner Vince McMahon over the SummerSlam main event, where Warrior was teamed with Hulk Hogan in a handicap match against Sgt.
 Slaughter, Colonel Mustafa, and General Adnan.